-While the U.S. may be the foremost sales location for the Prius and other Toyota vehicles, India has of late been demanding more of the ecological/consumer friendly and innovative Prius than ever before.
+While the U.S. may be the foremost sales location for the Prius<, null, null, null, null)">Prius than ever before.
 When introduced, Toyota estimated it would sell about 12 units to the more wealthy citizens of India.
 Since its introduction in March, however, the automotive company has sold 80 cars, and delivered 45 of them so far.
 What in the world, you ask, could bring about this more than 650% sales gain?
 More so, why did Toyota’s thoughts so vastly underestimate the Indian’s interests in hybrid technology?

 Many environmental and political factors in the country had to do with this seemingly overwhelming reaction.
 In the past, when hybrid models such as the Honda Civic reached the Indian market, Indian consumers did not see the need or reason to pay high dollar for a vehicle that is “green”.
 But, with a new and innovative generation rearing its head in India, people have started to realize the complexity, importance, and impact a vehicle like the Prius has/can achieve.